“Being told I was too diverse and young. Now I share my story to inspire others to not let society imprint on you” – Lee Chambers

 At University I studied International Business Psychology.
 I had some mental health challenges in the second year, trying to define my authentic self and transverse the child to adult transition.
 I isolated myself and was taken home by my parents.

-I went back to University and graduated, and starting working as a financial adviser.
+I went back to University and graduated, and started working as a financial adviser.
 This was in 2007, and after six months my training lost funding, and then I was made redundant.
 This became the catalyst for me to launch my first business, PhenomGames, and to start my own professional qualifications.
 I grew my business while working in local government, studying, and spent a period working in elite sports.

 In 2014, I became seriously unwell and lost the ability to walk.
 Over the course of five days, I lost all my independence.
 With my son only eighteen months old and my wife six months pregnant, it was a challenging time.
 I was discharged and began walking rehab and intensive physiotherapy.
-I was determined to be proactive and get back walking again.
+I was determined to be proactive and get back to walking again.
 My daughter was born and I aligned with the ambition of walking by the time she was walking.
 Eleven months later, I walked a mile unaided, and I had made it.
 This ignited a fire in me to help others.

-I continued to run my video game business while I finished my masters and enjoyed time with my children before they went to school.
+I continued to run my video game business while I finished my master’s and enjoyed time with my children before they went to school.
 When Annabel started last year, I decided to launch Essentialise Workplace Wellbeing.
 Providing coaching, training, and workshops around employee wellbeing, conscious leadership, and organisational culture.
 That leads me to where I am today, living with the purpose and a mission of positively impacting the health and happiness of thousands of individuals each year.

 I’m already inspired!
 What an amazing start to your interview.
 Thank you for sharing that, Lee.
 What has been your biggest life challenge that you’ve personally had to go through and how did you overcome it?